Posted on

 Special Services Division

 The US Government also sponsored a military unit called the Special Services Division.
-This division was designed with providing recreational activities and entertainment for the troops.
+This division was designed to provide recreational activities and entertainment for the troops.
 It provided a variety of different athletic equipment/gear and board games.

 Source: Personal Items and Individual Gear of GI (pg 134).